After four years of skewering Trump, the late-night TV hosts delight in his loss to Biden

 The nationwide celebrations of Trump’s loss

 Colbert: “After Biden’s victory was announced, people everywhere flooded the streets, from Times Square to Denver to San Diego to Miami to Atlanta.
 That is the biggest presidential rally of all time.
-Never a good sign when the majority of Americans react to you losing your job the way they did to us getting Bin Laden.
+Never a good sign when the majority of Americans react to you losing your job the way they did to us getting bin Laden.
 It feels like America is — what’s the word? — great again.”

 Kimmel: “It took almost the whole four years, but Donald Trump finally got a massive crowd to cheer him outside the White House. ...
 People were dancing in the streets like Ewoks after they blew up the Death Star.
 Darth Tax Evader has been toppled, and America responded with a dance party.”